internetarchive/fatcat/rfc.md

 The goal is to have a very permissively licensed database: CC-0 (no rights reserved) if possible.
 Under US law, it should be possible to scrape and pull in factual data from other corpuses without adopting their licenses.
-The goal here isn't to avoid all attibution (progeny information will be included, and a large sources and acknowledgements statement should be maintained), but trying to manage the intersection of all upstream source licenses seems untenable, and creates burdens for downstream users.
+The goal here isn't to avoid all attribution (progeny information will be included, and a large sources and acknowledgments statement should be maintained), but trying to manage the intersection of all upstream source licenses seems untenable, and creates burdens for downstream users.